What to do if you suspect a scam call

 Remember, if something feels off, it's better to be cautious and protect yourself from potential scams.

-The cost of scam calls
+The real cost of scam calls

-Frequently asked questions about Scam Protect
+Frequently asked questions about Telstra Scam Protect

-Scam Protect is a new security feature designed to warn you about fraudulent and suspicious calls on your smartphone.
+Telstra Scam Protect is a new security feature designed to warn you about fraudulent and suspicious calls on your smartphone.

-When a suspicious call is detected, Scam Protect sends a warning message to your phone to alert you.
+When a suspicious call is detected, Telstra Scam Protect sends a warning message to your phone to alert you.

 There are three types of warnings that look like this: